 (i) Share price (₹) 89.65

 (ii) Exercise price (₹) 76.53

 (iii) Expected volatility 34.51%

 (iv) Risk-free interest rate 6.93%

 (v) Any other inputs to the model None

 (vi) Method used and the assumptions made to incorporate effects Binomial Option Pricing Model

 of expected early exercise

-(vii) How expected volatility was determined, including an The daily volatility of the Company's stock price on NSE over the

-explanation of the extent of to which expected volatility expected life of the options has been considered.
+(vii) How expected volatility was determined, including an explanation of the extent of to which expected volatility was based on historical volatility The daily volatility of the Company's stock price on NSE over the expected life of the options has been considered.

-was based on historical volatility

-(viii) Whether any or how any other features of option grant were None

-incorporated into the measurement of fair value, such as
+(viii) Whether any or how any other features of option grant were incorporated into the measurement of fair value, such as market condition.
+None

-market condition.

-Note 37: Share based payments (Contd.)
+Note 37 : Share based payments (Contd.)